kubeflow/examples/digit-recognition-kaggle-competition/README.md

 # Section 1: KFP Pipeline

 ## Kubeflow lightweight component method
-Here, a python function is created to carry out a certain task and the python function is passed inside a KFP component method`create_component_from_func`.
+Here, a python function is created to carry out a certain task and the python function is passed inside a kfp component method`create_component_from_func`.

 ## Kubeflow pipelines
 A Kubeflow pipelines connects all components together, to create a directed acyclic graph (DAG).
-The KFP `dsl.pipeline` method was used to create a pipeline function.
-The KFP component method `InputPath` and `OutputPath` was used to pass data amongst component.
+The kfp `dsl.pipeline` method was used to create a pipeline function.
+The kfp component method `InputPath` and `OutputPath` was used to pass data amongst component.

 Finally, the  `create_run_from_pipeline_func` was used to submit pipeline directly from pipeline function

-## To create pipeline on KFP
+## To create pipeline on kfp

 1. Open your Kubeflow Cluster, create a Notebook Server and connect to it.